jasonlee328/jasonlee328.github.io/_pages/about.md

 ## Research Experience
 - **Allen Institute for AI**, *Jan 2025 - Present*
 <br>*PRIOR Team and the Robotics Team*
-  - Working on Action Reasoning Models (MolmoAct) and large scale data generation for non-prehensile manipulation
+  - Working on Action Reasoning Models and large scale data generation for non-prehensile manipulation

 - **University of Washington**, *Jun 2024 - Present*
 <br>*RAVIN Lab with Ranjay Krishna*